 Abingdon is a medium-sized town located in the state of Maryland.
 With a population of 31,249 people and seven constituent neighborhoods, Abingdon is the 35th largest community in Maryland.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Abingdon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Abingdon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Abingdon is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Abingdon who work in management occupations (14.42%), office and administrative support (13.85%), and sales jobs (9.16%).
+There are especially a lot of people living in Abingdon who work in management occupations (14.11%), office and administrative support (12.38%), and sales jobs (9.51%).

 Also of interest is that Abingdon has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Abingdon citizens is very high relative to the national average among all cities (21.84%): 38.29% of adults in Abingdon have a bachelor's degree or even advanced degree.
+The population of Abingdon is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.15% of adults in Abingdon have a bachelor's degree or even advanced degree.

-The per capita income in Abingdon in 2010 was $37,251, which is middle income relative to Maryland, and wealthy relative to the rest of the US.
-This equates to an annual income of $149,004 for a family of four.
+The per capita income in Abingdon in 2010 was $37,187, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
+This equates to an annual income of $148,748 for a family of four.

 Abingdon is a very ethnically-diverse town.
 The people who call Abingdon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Abingdon residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Abingdon include Irish, Italian, English, and Polish.

 The most common language spoken in Abingdon is English.
 Other important languages spoken here include Spanish and Tagalog.